-And in this website I'll show you how you can turn your backyard into a Tilapia farm!
+And on this website, I'll show you how you can turn your backyard into a Tilapia farm!

 Here you will also find the very best quality pure breed Tilapia fingerlings to stock your backyard farm or aquaponic system.

-I have many all-male hybrids as well as Blue or Nile Tilapia fingerlings ready to travel! these are all natural, non-hormone
+I have many Blue Tilapia fingerlings ready to travel! these are all-natural, non-hormone

 sex-reversed virtually organic baby Tilapia!
-Just visit "Our Products" page for ordering information
+Just visit the "Our Farm Offerings" page for ordering information.

 (pictured below: the male is the gray Hornorum, the females are Mossambica).
 They produce all-natural, all-male offspring!

-Which breeder colony to use depends mainly on whether you want all-male, improved-body-form offspring (Hornorum/Mossambica hybrid fingerlings) or mixed sex (Blue or Nile), or "pretty ones" (Tilapia Sunrise).
+Which breeder colony to use depends mainly on whether you want natural all-male, improved-body-form offspring (Hornorum/Mossambica hybrid fingerlings) or mixed sex fingerlings (Blue Tilapia).

 The number one issue in aquaponics is the uncontrolled reproduction of Tilapia in the system, which eventually leads to overcrowding and stunted growth.
-Additionally, if newborn fry somehow get in the grow trays they will start eating the roots of the plants relentlessly and will not stop until the plants are dead.
+Additionally, if newborn fry somehow gets in the grow trays, they will start eating the roots of the plants relentlessly and will not stop until the plants are dead.

-Due to the natural genetic makeup of each individual pure breed, our breeder sets made up of Hornorum males and Mossambica females or Hornorum males and pure breed Nile females will produce fry that are almost all male naturally; not treated with sex-reversal hormones as is the current industry accepted practice.
+Due to the natural genetic makeup of each individual pure breed, our breeder sets made up of Hornorum males and Mossambica females will produce fry that are 99% male naturally; not treated with sex-reversal hormones as is the current industry accepted practice.

-Almost?
+99%?
 I have never seen a female hybrid.
-However, there is a 2% chance (over the life time of a particular female!) that a female hybrid can occur.
-These females, should they happen, stand a very slim to none chance of ever reaching breeding size.
+However, there is a 2% chance (over the lifetime of a particular female!) that a female hybrid can occur.
+These females, should they happen, stand a very slim to no chance of ever reaching breeding size.

-The hybrid males, in the mean time, due to a quirk of nature termed "Hybrid Vigor" will grow faster and bigger than either of their parents and will inherit some of the Hornorum male's "improved body form".
+The hybrid maleoffspring, in the meantime, due to a quirk of nature termed "Hybrid Vigor," will grow faster and bigger than either of their parents and will inherit some of the Hornorum male's "improved body form."